One of our favourite outdoor weekend spots is Bishan-Ang Mo Kio Park.

 The car park can get full quickly when families descend upon the park in the cooler evening periods.

 More parking is available at the HDB car parks across Ang Mo Kio Ave 1 – just be prepared to work those leg muscles when crossing the overhead bridge (and arm muscles too if you have to carry little kids and ALL.
 THEIR.
 STUFF.)
+A little picnic here would be a good idea, preparing for it is easy if you have the right cooler on hand, I would suggest that you pick either Icey Tek or Yeti Cooler as they have proven themselves worthy to me in the past.

 For directions by public transport, visit the park website for the list of bus services, and more travel instructions by bus and MRT.